ALIENK9/BigDataExercises/ExampleWT1.md

 ## Question 1

-Usually, the execution of a MapReduce application involves a master and several workers (e.g., the driver and the executors in Spark).
+Usually, the execution of a MapReduce application involves a master and several workers (e.g. the driver and the executors in Spark).
 Briefly define the role of the master and of the workers.

 ### Solution